 About the WPCP

 Lakeside Lutheran High School has become part of the Wisconsin Parental Choice Program (WPCP).
 For students selected to the WPCP, families receive a voucher from the state of Wisconsin that pays their students' Lakeside tuition in full.
-The open application period for the statewide Wisconsin Parental Choice Program (WPCP) for the 2016-17 school year ran from February 1 through April 20, and we are expecting a similar timeframe for 2017-18.
+The open application period for the statewide Wisconsin Parental Choice Program (WPCP) for the 2017-18 school year runs February 1 through April 20, 2017.

 If my child is enrolling at Lakeside Lutheran and I hope to use the choice program, for which program am I eligible?

 Lakeside is in the Wisconsin Parental Choice Program.
 This is both for students who transfer to Lakeside from a public high school and will be in grades 10-12 for 2016-2017, or for 9th graders first enrolling at Lakeside in 2016-2017.

 There are two other choice programs in Wisconsin.
 However, they are confined to parts of the state from which Lakeside does not draw students.